 Have a jar of peanut butter powder in your pantry but don't know how to use it?
 Here are 25+ incredible ideas to use peanut butter powder!

-Many food storage plans suggest having peanut butter powder on the shelf, but don't really give you an idea of what it is or how to use it.
-You can't just add water to it to make peanut butter, so it can be confusing about what you can and cannot do with peanut butter powder.
+Many food storage plans suggest having powdered peanut butter on the shelf, but don’t really give you an idea of what it is or how to use it.

 What is Peanut Powder?